-If an act of sexual misconduct has been committed against you, especially an act of sexual violence, we strongly urge you to consider documenting the incident.
+If an act of sexual misconduct has been committed against you or someone you know, especially an act of sexual violence, we strongly urge you to consider documenting the incident.
 Staff members will provide resources and support options to you.
 Additionally, they will review the options for filing a formal complaint (taking action through the Student Conduct or Human Resources process) or documenting the incident and not taking formal action.

 If you do choose to report, you have a few different options.
 Depending upon your own goals and concerns, you may choose to take one or more of these forms of action.